belgianmobileid/doc/authentication.md

   <li>Confirm the success of the operation and display a success message.</li>
 </ol>

-If a user doesn't have the itsme® app, he will be redirected to a mobile website with more information and download links.

 ## Generate itsme® button

 First, you will need to create a button to allow your users to authenticate with itsme®.
 Check the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/documentation#/ux/buttons-1518207548" target="blank">Button design guide</a> before you start the integration.

-Upon clicking this button, itsme® will open a modal view which contains a field that needs to be filled by the end user with its phone number.
-Note that mobile web users will skip the phone number step, as they use the itsme® mobile app directly to authenticate.
+Upon clicking this button, the browser will redirect the User to our Front-End. itsme® then take care of authenticating him.

 ## Authentication

 The itsme® API is based on the Authorization Code Flow of OpenID Connect, meaning that some of the endpoints require a client authentication to protect the exchange of entitlement information and ensure the requested information gets issued to a legitimate application and not some other party.

-itsme® Okta supports the following authentication methods :
+itsme® supports the following authentication methods :

 <ul>
   <li>asymmetric RSA key pair</li>
   <li>symmetric shared secret</li>
 </ul>

-itsme® recommend using the private_key_jwt method as it is more secure.
+itsme® recommend using the asymmetric RSA key pair method as it is more secure.

 ### Asymmetric RSA

-This method requires that each party exposes its public keys as a simple JWK Set document on a URI accessible to all, and keep its private set for itself.
+This method requires that each party exposes its public keys as a simple JWK Set document on a URI publicly accessible, and keep its private keys for itself.
 For itsme®, this URI can be retrieved from the [itsme® Discovery document](#OpenIDConfig), using the <i>"jwks_uri"</i> key.

 Your private and public keys can be generated using your own tool or via Yeoman.
 If using Yeoman, you need to install generator-itsme with NPM: